 1. Personalized gifts with kids photos

-Chicago Mom on aupairmom.com says: “Urban Outfitters had blank snow globes last year where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
+Chicago Mom on aupairmom.com says: “Some stores have blank snow globes where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
 [Our au pair] loved this (snow globes seemed the rage with her and the other au pairs – they don’t have many of these in Bolivia I guess).”
 You can also choose to create a photo book or frame her favorite photo.

 2. Tickets to a local game or show

 Lots of au pairs would love to experience a local game or show but won’t spend the money themselves to get there.
 Two tickets from you (so she can take a friend) is usually much appreciated.
 Says one host mom online: “We live in the NYC area, so we always splurge and give our au pairs two tickets to a Broadway show.
 Everybody loves this.
 I got the idea from a very experienced host mother with whom I work.”

 While not very personal, gift cards are certainly practical and appreciated by au pairs who would love to do more shopping.
 “I either give a spa gift certificate or an iTunes gift card,” writes Annette, veteran host mom, when asked about her gift-giving traditions.
 Starbucks, Amazon and iTunes are also safe bets.